The Princess Blade

-The Princess Blade (修羅雪姫, Shurayuki-hime) is a 2001 Japanese action film directed by Shinsuke Sato.
+The Princess Blade (修羅雪姫, Shurayuki-hime) is a 2001 Japanese action film directed by Shinsuke Sato in his feature directorial debut.
 It is a reimagining of the manga Lady Snowblood by Kazuo Koike and Kazuo Kamimura.

 Story

 Yuki is the last surviving royal of the House of Takemikazuchi, who live in a futuristic post-apocalyptic isolationist world, where they use their skills as former Mikado guards to become hired assassins.
 The wise old sage Kuka, who was once Yuki's mother's bodyguard, gives Yuki information that changes her life—and her destiny.
 She discovers that the criminal Byakurai has a dangerous connection to her.

 After learning this information, she chooses to leave the House of Takemikazuchi.
 She soon encounters Takashi, leader of the rebel movement, who offers Yuki a chance at revenge—and perhaps love.
 They soon discover similarities, for they are both trying to escape the past to start new lives.